-The APS Upgrade (APS-U) transforms today's APS into a world-leading, storage-ring-based, hard x-ray light source that equips scientists with a vastly more powerful tool for investigating and improving the materials that comprise nearly every aspect of our lives.
+The APS Upgrade (APS-U) Project transforms today's APS into a powerful storage-ring-based, hard x-ray light source that equips scientists with a vastly more powerful tool for investigating and improving the materials and chemical processes that impact nearly every aspect of our lives.
 It affords the researchers in the synchrotron x-ray science community extraordinary new capabilities to fulfill U.S. research needs for decades to come.